applied-systems-biology/ML-psilocybin-prediction/README.md

 ### 📁 AI-based prediction of psilocybin

-This folder includes machine learning models and notebooks for predicting psilocybin production based on extracted features.
+This folder contains machine learning workflows for predicting psilocybin production from images and image-derived morphological features.

+- **Data augmentation.ipynb**
-- Data preprocessing and augmentation
+  Performs preprocessing and augmentation of microscopy images to improve model generalization.
-- Model training (XGBoost, EfficientNet)
+  The dataset used in this notebook can be found at:
+  `Dataset/Imaging data/Cropped_inner_well/*.tif`

+- **EfficientNet_B3.ipynb**
+  Implements a deep learning approach based on EfficientNet_B3 for predicting psilocybin production directly from image data and biorocess parameters.
+  The datasets used in this notebook can be found at:
+  - Imaging data: `Dataset/Imaging data/Cropped_inner_well/*.tif` (or augmented versions of these images)
+  - Bioprocess parameters: `Dataset/Bioprocess parameters/Bioprocess parameters.csv`

-- Evaluation and prediction
+- **XGBoost.ipynb**

-*(we can refine this together later)*
+  Applies gradient-boosted decision tree models (XGBoost) using morphological features and biorocess parameters to predict psilocybin production.
+Includes model training, evaluation, and feature importance analysis (e.g., SHAP).
+  The dataset used in this notebook can be found at:
+  `Dataset/Image-derived features/Merged_df.csv`

 #### Python libraries required:
 - Python 3.9.19